Glossary

 Heritage

-(Air Force Definition) Those traditions embodied in the history, lineage, honors, and heraldry of an organization.
+(Air Force Definition) Those traditions embodied in the history, lineagehonors, and heraldry of an organization.
 Source: Air Force Instruction 84-105.

 Heritage Patch